legumeinfo/gcv/search/microservices/search/README.md

 ## Running

 The microservice hosts an HTTP and a gRPC server.
-The credentials for the microservice can be set via command line flags or via environment variables.
+The credentials for the servers can be set via command line flags or via environment variables.
 The HTTP server credentials can be provided via the `HTTP_HOST` and `HTTP_PORT` environment variables.
 And the gRPC server credentials can be provided via the `GRPC_HOST` and `GRPC_PORT` environment variables.